FAQ

 What happens to my saliva sample after my DNA has been sequenced?

 We will keep your saliva sample in a secure laboratory.
-If we have received enough DNA, research staff may separate the samples into smaller amounts and freeze them, so they will be available for research for an indefinite period of time.
+If we have received enough DNA, research staff may separate the samples into smaller amounts and freeze them, so they will be available for research for an indefinite period.
 The samples will be stripped of your personal identifying information and labeled with a unique study identification number.

 What kind of data is generated from DNA sequencing, and can that information be used to expose an individual’s identity?